devdave/PyProxy/README.md

 --------------

-Since the Proxy is already recording everything, additional features would be the ability to replay the response side of requestes on demand ( basically caching the respons ).
+Since the Proxy is already recording everything, additional features would be the ability to replay the response side of requestes on demand ( basically caching the respons ) or repeat requests back to the server.

-The ability to mechanize scripts into "story" scripts, to make it easier to re-use and organize them for building up front loaded system under-test scripts.
+The ability to mechanize scripts into "story" files, to make it easier to re-use and organize them for building up front loaded system under-test scripts.